SlickAlex1/TinyLanderV1.0-FastTinyDriver/README.md

-Tiny Dungeon – FastTinyDriver Edition
+Tiny Lander – FastTinyDriver Edition

 This is a fork of the Tiny Lander for the ATtiny85-based TinyJoypad console, updated to use the FastTinyDriver OLED display driver by Daniel C / Electro L.I.B.